-The Early Start Discovery Space is Australia’s only ‘children’s museum’ for ages birth to 10 years, promoting learning through play and the importance of life-long learning.
+The Early Start Discovery Space is Australia’s only ‘children’s museum’ for children from birth to 10 years old, promoting learning through play (#learningthroughplay) and the importance of life-long learning.
 It is located on the campus of the University of Wollongong as part of the Early Start initiative.

-Children’s Discovery's experience of creating engaging, accessible and educational experiences for the past ten years has contributed to the development of the Discovery Space within the Early Start initiative.
-The Discovery Space has 14 immersive experiences, some being exhibitions Children’s Discovery has previously presented in and around Sydney and overseas including an inflatable Tummy Tour where you learn about digestion, Shipyard where you journey with the tall ship / Antarctic explorer HMAS Discovery, Construction Site where you become brickies, tilers, roofers, plumbers and floorers to complete a house and The Dig where children unearth artefacts or ancient animals in a replica excavation site.
+Our CEO, Adam Selinger was responsible for creating the entire visitor experience within the Discovery Space.
+From our decade-long experience of creating engaging, accessible and educational experiences we created the initial suite of immersive experiences; including Tummy Tour where you learn about digestion and healthy choices, Shipyard where you journey with the tall ship / Antarctic explorer HMAS Discovery, Construction Site where you become brickies, tilers, roofers, plumbers and floorers to complete a house and The Dig where you unearth artefacts or ancient animals in a replica excavation site.